 Without further delay, let’s examine each exit plan to see what would work best for you.

 1. Send Him Back

 If you got your rooster from a hatchery or a supplier, then you might have the option of sending him back.

 When looking for a supplier, you might want to keep the sexing guarantee clause in the terms and conditions in mind.

-A sexing guarantee is simply a part of the agreement stating that if you accidentally get a male, they would replace him or give you a refund.
+A sexing guarantee is simply a part of the agreement stating that if you get a chick of the wrong sex, they would replace it or give you a refund.

 Some hatcheries openly state how accurate their sexing process is.
 If it is low, it would probably mean it is a buy at your own risk deal.
 On the other hand, if it is high, then a sexing guarantee is likely.
 However, that is not always the case.
 Make sure to ask or check the terms and conditions.

 There are a few things to consider with this option.

 If you’ve read our discussion on how to sex chickens, you would know how hard sexing chicks are.
 As you would expect, mistakes can happen.
 Many hatcheries offer to replace or refund you if you accidentally get a cockerel or a rooster.